beauhodes/beauhodes.github.io/_posts/2021-05-12-ethereum-scaling.md

 ### **ZK-rollups with ZK-STARKS**
 Zero-knowledge rollups, a layer 2 solution, offer over 100x improved scalability by batching many transactions into one before sending it to the main Ethereum blockchain.
 Two popular zero-knowledge proofs used in these rollups are ZK-SNARKs (discussed in an [earlier article](http://beauhodes.com/articles/2021/03/31/zksnarks)) and ZK-STARKs.
 There are also other types of rollups such as optimistic rollups.
 For now, I'll focus on ZK-STARK based ZK-rollups.

 STARK based rollups have both on-chain, meaning on the Ethereum blockchain, and off-chain components.
 The on-chain component typically consists of proofs and two Merkle Trees: one for accounts and one for balances (see the picture below for an example of a Merkle Tree for accounts).
-The off-chain component is responsible for handling transactions, batching them, creating a STARK proof attesting to the validity of all transactions in the rollup, and sending the proof combined with the new Merkle Roots to the on-chain component.
+The off-chain component is responsible for handling transactions, batching them, creating a STARK proof attesting to the validity of all transactions in the rollup, and sending the proof and the new Merkle Roots to the on-chain component.
 <br/>
 <p align="center">
   <img src="/resources/MerkleTree.png" width="900" title="Merkle Tree">